Distributed Research Network

 All original content created for and published by the NIH Collaboratory, including the NIH Collaboratory website, the Knowledge Repository, and Rethinking Clinical Trials: A Living Textbook of Pragmatic Clinical Trials will be made freely available, without restrictions.
 Note that this policy does not apply to material published by other parties, such as peer-reviewed manuscripts published in scientific journals.

-Contains details about the publication agreement between the Collaboratory and authors of materials created for publication in Rethinking Clinical Trials: A Living Textbook of Pragmatic Clinical Trials.
+Contains details about the publication agreement between the Collaboratory and contributors of materials created for publication in Rethinking Clinical Trials: A Living Textbook of Pragmatic Clinical Trials.

 Describes the applicable review and approval procedures for various products produced by Collaboratory members, including guidance documents, best practices documents, short communications, and tools.